 Skiing Aspen offers vacationers access to four mountains in Colorado.
 The Aspen-Snowmass area is home to Aspen Mountain, Snowmass Mountain, Aspen Highlands and Buttermilk Mountain.
 Each offers their own terrain and activities for skiers and snowboarders of all ages.
 When it’s time to plan an Aspen ski vacation, there is some important information to know and ways to save money.
 Read more for some skiing Aspen travel tips.

-Skiing Aspen: Your Guide to the Basics
+Skiing Aspen: Visitor Guide to the Basics and Tips

-How to Purchase Tickets
+How to Purchase Lift Tickets

 Aspen-Snowmass offers visitors two options for skiing access: tickets and passes.
-Lift tickets are available from one to 10 days in several different price points, and those who purchase early will receive discounts.
+Lift tickets are available from one to 10 days in several different price points, and those who purchase early receive discounts.
 Also, the more tickets purchased, the more guests save.